 Tiumpan Head kennels at Point.
 01851 870472

 Yes we do.
 We have an indoor seating area too.

 If you think you may suffer with motion sickness, please take all necessary precautions beforehand.
 These can include over-the-counter medications and acupressure wrist bands.
 Ginger biscuits and tea can also help.
 Please note that we will not return to shore due to a passengers seasickness as this is unfair on other passengers booked on the trip, so be prepared.

 Yes, life-jackets are provided and fitted by the crew.You will receive a full safety briefing and guidance on what to do in an emergency.
 Your safety and comfort is our priority.

 We have a supply of binoculars and sunglasses on board, but feel free to bring your own.
 Don’t forget your camera.

-This is your choice.
-We are happy for you to do so, but please remember this is a working boat and as such there are hazards such as steep steps and of course, the sea.
+Please consult with us before booking!
+We are happy for young children to accompany you, at least 5 years old normally, but please remember this is a working boat and as such there are hazards such as steep steps and of course, the sea.
 All children must be supervised by an appropriate adult at all times, and only YOU know how YOUR children will react to being on a boat.
 Please be aware if they get seasick and there are other passengers on board then we will not return to port early as that would not be fair on them obviously.